-For example, for the natural language specification \textit{``At some time in the first 30 seconds, the vehicle speed (v) will go over 100 and stay above 100 for 20 seconds"}, the specification $\varphi = \Diamond_{[0,30]} ((v>100) \Rightarrow \Box_{[0,20]} (v>100))$ was provided as an answer by \yhl{a user with formal logic background}.
+For example, for the natural language specification \textit{``At some time in the first 30 seconds, the vehicle speed (v) will go over 100 and stay above 100 for 20 seconds"}, the specification $\varphi = \Diamond_{[0,30]} ((v>100) \Rightarrow \Box_{[0,20]} (v>100))$ was provided as an answer by a user with formal logic background.
 Here, $\Diamond_{[0,30]}$ stands for ``{\it eventually within 30 time units}" and $\Box_{[0,20]}$ for ``{\it always from 0 to 20 time units}".
 However, the specification $\varphi$ is a {\it tautology}!, i.e. it evaluates to true no matter what the system behavior is and, thus, the requirement $\varphi$ is invalid.
 This is because, if at some time $t$ between 0 and 30 seconds the predicate $(v > 100)$ is false, then the implication ($\Rightarrow$) will trivially evaluate to true at time $t$ and, thus, $\varphi$ will evaluate to true as well.
 On the other hand, if the predicate $(v > 100)$ is true for all time between 0 and 30 seconds, then the subformula $\Box_{[0,20]} (v>100)$ will be true at all time between 0 and 10 seconds.
 This means that the subformula $(v>100) \Rightarrow \Box_{[0,20]} (v>100)$ is true at all time between 0 and 10 seconds.
 Thus, again, $\varphi$ evaluates to true, which means that $\varphi$ is a tautology.